 She also writes at her personal blog: www.jessguh.com.

-Alfredo Lopez, is the latest member of the TCBH!
-Collective.
-During his nearly half-century of movement activism, organizing and writing, Alfredo has been a leader in the Puerto Rican Independence, labor and anti-war movements; an organizer of several major national demonstrations and scores of smaller ones; editor of two publications (Claridad and Sevendays Magazine); radio and television producer (and host); and college teacher; and author of six published books and hundreds of published articles.
+During his nearly half-century of movement activism, organizing and writing, Alfredo Lopez, has been a leader in the Puerto Rican Independence, labor and anti-war movements; an organizer of several major national demonstrations and scores of smaller ones; editor of two publications (Claridad and Sevendays Magazine); radio and television producer (and host); and college teacher; and author of six published books and hundreds of published articles.

 Some 15 years ago, he founded an Internet organization called People-Link that merged, seven years ago, with another called May First.
 “May First/People Link is today the largest left-wing Internet membership organization in the country and one of the few progressive organizations organized in both the United States and Mexico (with members in many other parts of the Americas).
 It is the technology leader for the United States Social Forum and many other activists world-wide.
 Alfredo is Co-Chair of the organization’s Leadership Committee.